kunalSingh026/Forest/README.md

 Contributions are welcome!
 If you have any ideas or improvements, please open an issue or submit a pull request.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for more details
+See the LICENSE file for more details.